 Customers are no longer contained to a few channels like telephony or emails.
 They want convenience when communicating with their respective brands.
 They do not want to repeat their information across the channels and waste time.
 In fact, with so many social media channels being open, different demography prefers different platforms.
 While I prefer communicating with all my brands on Instagram, my uncle prefers Facebook and email.

-Through omnichannel, your agents will develop a holistic mindset.
+Through the Omnichannel Contact Center, your agents will develop a holistic mindset.
 They would always do their due research in a few minutes and communicate accordingly.
-With all information about the customer at hand, they can go beyond scripts and personalize every conversation and develop life-long advocacy.
+With all information about the customer at hand, they can go beyond scripts and personalize every conversation and develop lifelong advocacy.

 Contact centers are becoming essential to every business.
 No business can run successfully without a myriad of agents analyzing and gathering information to further excel customer relationships.
 However, there is an evolution here as well.
 As customer demands are changing, people are switching to self-help solutions.
 In other words, when customers face an issue they first try to Google a solution, then read the FAQ on the company blog, and finally, if they didn’t have any luck, they would contact the support agent.